Rusham Park

 Rusham Park is an industrial site in Egham, Surrey, England.
 It was formally owned by Shell, Richardson Vicks, and Procter & Gamble.
 It is now owned by Royal Holloway University.
 It was named after Rusham Farm.

-The four-acre site consists of ten buildings built and renovated at different times, giving it a collegiate look.
+The four-acre site consists of ten buildings built, giving it a collegiate look.
 It also contains gardens, green space and a multi-story carpark.

-The university has considered its options and now wishes to proceed with an alternative-use redevelopment strategy for this major developed site in the Green Belt.
-The intent is to seek outline planning permission to redevelop the Rusham Park site as a new Student Village after Procter & Gamble have vacated the site in 2021.
-Phase 1 will compensate for the loss of the 1,400 study bedrooms.

-Shell
+The university is pursuing an alternative-use redevelopment strategy.